Squzu/Port-Knocker-OSCP/README.txt

 ██     ████████   ██ ██       ██   ███   ██████████ ███████   █████████   ██

-A simple bash script for knocking port on a specified IP and Port
+A simple bash script for knocking port on a specified IP and Port with all the permutations (all combinations)
 Usage:
 Run the bash script : ./Port.knocker.sh
 IP: